 This is a fellowship for individuals only; proposals from two or more applicants will not be accepted.

 Interested applicants should first download and review the fellowship guidelines at left.
-The online application system will be made available on July 1, 2014.
-Please check back then.
+To apply, please click here.

 Applicants who are uncertain whether their topic fits within the Foundations’ focus areas are invited to submit a brief letter of inquiry, accompanied by a CV, before proceeding with the online application process.
 That letter of inquiry should be addressed to firstname.lastname@example.org.